DhRUVwol/vqe-molecular-simulator/README.md

 ## Deploy on Vercel

-The easiest way to deploy this project is to use the [Vercel Platform](https://vercel.com).
-Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+The project id deployed on [Vercel Platform](https://quantum-sim-hack-iiitv.vercel.app/)

 ## License